Integration Courses

 Important

-When you are entitled to participate in an integration course, you are often also obliged to do so - which means you have to register for a course by a specific date.
+If you are entitled to take part in an integration course, you can register for the course during the period in which your certificate of eligibility is valid.
 The deadline is specified in the certificate of eligibility the BAMF has issued you.
-If you do not enrol in time, the Jobcentre or the Social Welfare Office may reduce the financial aid you receive.
+If you do not enrol in time, the Jobcenter or the Social Welfare Office may reduce the financial aid you receive.

 A project by: